siq-legacy/csi/README.md

 # `csi`

-client side package tools for team players
+client side asset management for team players

 ## go ahead, elevator pitch me.

-`csi` is a client side package manager for industrial strength software projects.  it's built on [`require.js`][requirejs], and it allows you to write full client-side components (`html`, `css`, and `javascript`) that can be installed anywhere within your app.  `csi` aims to be:
+`csi` is an asset manager for industrial strength software projects.  it's built on [`require.js`][requirejs], and it allows you to write full client-side components (`html`, `css`, and `javascript`) that can be installed anywhere within your app.  `csi` aims to be:

- - **backend agnostic** -- `csi` doesn't assume anything other than [`npm`][npm] for dependency management.  you can use it with whatever server-side framework you prefer.
+ - **backend agnostic** -- `csi` doesn't assume anything other than [`npm`][npm] during development and build.  you can use it with whatever server-side framework you prefer, and it doesn't have any dependencies in production (it just delivers a directory of assets).

  - **test-driven** -- `csi` provides built-in, easy to use testing with [`qunit`][qunit], and it can be easily extended to use other frameworks like